Prefer to listen (perhaps along with) this piece?

 Hitachi Excavators: Quality Parts

-Ever since partnering with John Deere in 2002, Hitachi excavators will often use the same high-quality common parts and information systems as a John Deere excavator.
+Ever since partnering with John Deere in 2002, Hitachi excavators will often use the same high-quality common parts and information systems as John Deere excavators.

 Komatsu Excavators: Tech-Savvy